mugithi/google-terraform-pytorch-tpu/README.md

 Each version of the environment is tracked using the variable `ENV_BUILD_NAME` unique to each environment.
 In order to create seperate enviroments, a specify a new `ENV_BUILD_NAME`.

 It is recomended that you keep seperate versions of the cloned cloud build repo for each environment to easily allow to easily version your scripts and [variable](values.env) file.

+#### 4. Initialize the shared disk

+Initializing the shared disk, creates a shared training disk and seeds it using data from a GCS bucket.

 #### 5. Create the enviroment
 ---